Overview

 ALTER TABLE business_data DROP PARTITION p20231025, p20231026, p20231027, p20231028, p20231029, p20231030, p20231031;

 Since data is continuously written, manually maintaining pre-created partitions and regularly cleaning up partitions can be quite cumbersome.
-To simplify this process, OceanBase Database provides the dynamic partition feature, which supports partitioning by fixed time intervals, pre-creating partitions for a specified duration, and retaining historical partitions for a specified period.
+To simplify this process, OceanBase Database provides the dynamic partition feature, which supports partitioning based on fixed time intervals, pre-creating partitions for a specified duration, and retaining historical partitions for a specified period.

 For the example above, if we need to retain 30 days of data and pre-create 7 days of partitions each time, we can use the following syntax: